 Tip #7 Shop Online

 Many grocery stores have been encouraging online shopping, not just during the pandemic but before it as well through special offers or delivery deals (click over here for an example).
 Obviously, it means you do not step into the store and initiate contact with other people so that may be good for those with extreme anxiety.
 Online shopping has its pros and cons but it can reduce in-store traffic so be thankful for those who decide to go for it if you decide not to.
+However, online shopping can be hard if your internet connection is slow and keeps timing out when you are trying to place an order for essentials like food, this is why it is important to check out some xfinity packages so you can keep up-to-date as well as be safe at this scary time.

 All of these tips are based on my experience and that of my Besties.
 I am fully aware that things may be different where you live.
 I also understand that everyone’s circumstances aren’t the same.
 If you are an essential employee you may not be able to go when I go.
 These tips keep my anxiety low and I thought it good to share them in case they might help you.
+So many of us are feeling that overwhelming anxiety at the moment, which is completely understandable, finding ways to ease that anxiety is important to keep you grounded.
+This may mean asking your doctor for some extra help through medication or going the alternative route by using medical marijuana, the latter can be taken in a myriad of ways with glass bongs for sale, as well as less potent gummies.
+Whichever way you decide to go, make sure you are doing it for your mental health and getting through this trying time.

 So my Bestie and I go to Costco, we get what we need and leave the store.
 We load our groceries and decide to sit in our cars and chat in the parking lot.
 It sucks that we can’t hang out and do brunch and such like we used to.